DNA Holds the Code

-The year the Tissue Bank was established.
+The Tissue Bank was established in this year.

 Highlights of the Collection

-California Rarities and Channel Island Endemics
+California Rarities & Channel Island Endemics

 The Tissue Bank currently contains over 10,000 samples representing 120 plant families and 460 genera, reaching far beyond the Santa Barbara region.
-However, the focus of our collection is on plants of the California Floristic Province, a world-renowned biodiversity hotspot.
+However, the focus of our collection is on plants of the California Floristic Province, a world-renowned biodiversity hot spot.